Minimally Invasive Total Hip Replacement

 skin and muscle.
 Your surgeon may make 1 or 2 small incisions.

-remove your femoral head and replace it with a metal one.
+remove your femoral head and replace it with a metal or ceramic one.

-- A metal cup is pushed into the socket and secured with screws.
+A metal cup is pushed into the socket and sometimes secured with screws.

 What happens after total hip replacement?

 Talk with your provider about what you can expect after your surgery.
 You may have significant pain

 around your incision after your procedure, but pain medicines may help to relieve

 your pain.
 You should be able to go back to a normal diet fairly quickly.

 You may have imaging, like an X-ray, to be sure that your surgery was successful.

 You might be able to go home within a day or two.

 Your healthcare provider will let you know when you can put weight on your leg.
 You